 The Best Camera for Travel

 We travel with two camera bodies – a Sony A6000 and a Sony A5000.
-Both model numbers are getting a bit long in the tooth, but the A6000 especially continues to be outstanding value.
+Both model numbers are getting a bit long in the tooth, but the A6000 especially continues to be an outstanding value.
 There are newer versions that are nicer and have more features but the A6000 continues to be a competitive camera at a ridiculously low price tag.

 The Lenses We Use for Travel Photography